rackerlabs/docs-cloud-databases/api-docs/dev-guide/overview/additional-resources.rst

 Use the links below to learn more about the Rackspace Cloud Databases service and API.

-- For more details about the databases service, see `Rackspace Cloud Databases`_. in the Rackspace Knowledge Center.
+- For general information, see `Rackspace Cloud Databases`_.
   This site also offers links to Rackspace's official support channels, including knowledge center articles, forums, phone, chat, and email.

-- To get started with the Cloud Databases API, see `Getting Started with Rackspace Cloud Databases`_
+- To get started with the API, see `Getting Started with Rackspace Cloud Databases`_

-- To get information about other Rackspace Cloud services APIs, see the `Rackspace API Documentation`_.
+- To get information about APIs for other Rackspace Cloud services, see the `Rackspace API Documentation`_.

 - To learn about using Rackspace Cloud SDKs, see `Software Development Kits & Tools`_.